Andrewthe13th/Inventory_Kamera/README.md

 Consider using [a JSON text validator](https://jsonlint.com/) after following this manual method.

 ## Can Inventory Kamera get me banned?
-According to miHoYo's [response to Script, Plug-In, and Third-Party Software](https://genshin.mihoyo.com/en/news/detail/5763), we believe not.
+According to HoYoverse's [response to Script, Plug-In, and Third-Party Software](https://genshin.hoyoverse.com/en/news/detail/5763), we believe not.
 - This scanner does not exploit the game.
 It only takes pictures of the game window and navigates menus.
 - This scanner does not provide artificial in-game progress.
 - This scanner does nothing to provide account selling/exchanging.
 - Doesn't provide Top-up Primogems.

 We have neither heard of any reports nor received warnings of the application's development.
 However, that does not mean it will stay that way forever.
-We are at the mercy of miHoYo.
+We are at the mercy of HoYoverse.

 ## Report an Issue
 If you ran through any issue with our scanner, please [report your issue here](https://github.com/Andrewthe13th/Inventory_Kamera/issues).
 Please be descriptive and precise as much as much as possible while describing.